haleykwok/Website_Hugo_Academic/content/event/sjtu/index.md

 - **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://wowchemy.com/docs/writing-markdown-latex/).

 Further event details, including [page elements](https://wowchemy.com/docs/writing-markdown-latex/) such as image galleries, can be added to the body of this page. -->

+During my exchange at Shanghai Jiao Tong University, I immersed myself in an enriching academic environment, took relevant courses that deepened my knowledge, and experienced a variety of teaching styles.
+The state-of-the-art facilities, such as the software building with its modern computer labs, enhanced my learning experience.
+The university's commitment to innovation was evident in platforms like e-Valley, which supports student projects from idea to product.
+Culturally, interacting with both local and international students broadened my understanding and appreciation of diverse perspectives.
+Living in Shanghai allowed me to experience its vibrant pace and witness firsthand the region's economic growth and cultural vitality.
+Exploring the city's landmarks and cuisine enriched my life beyond academics.
+I am grateful for this memorable opportunity provided by Shanghai Jiao Tong University and the support from Hong Kong Polytechnic University, and I look forward to possibly revisiting in the future.